Welwi/test-repository_HTX-DS-111819/README.md

 ## Steps to Follow

-1. Fork this repository edna
+1. Fork this repository edna stela
 2. Clone _your_ repository to your local drive
 3. Add a file of some kind to your repository, or make changes to this readme
 4. Check the status of your repository